 Or myself, a meditation teacher.
 I have many, from my running practice, which helps manage my energy, to various awareness practices, which help manage my sanity.
 Even this sharing of ideas is a practice, part of a deliberate strategy I use to work through creative problems.

 It’s exciting to think of practice this way, as a creative medium we all share, whose ‘works’ we can pass around and try on for ourselves.
-I like the idea that we all have something to teach each other about being human.
 There’s no hierarchy from this perspective: no special artist over here, or enlightened person over there.
-We all engage in some kind of practice.
-We can learn for ourselves what happens when this becomes more conscious.
+We all have something to teach each other about being human.